+ Are Halosil International’s products EPA registered?

-Lights should last about 50 years.
+Lights should last about 16,000 hours and have a 7-year warranty, once registered.
 If the chamber is very dirty, inside reflectors in the box can be cleaned using a mixture of alcohol and water (1:1).
-Residues of alcohol based cleaning products are easily wiped away with a water-soaked cotton cloth.
+Residues of alcohol-based cleaning products are easily wiped away with a water-soaked cotton cloth.

 + Is The UV Box safe?

 The UV lights do not come in contact with staff or patients.
 The lights are completely enclosed within the decontamination chamber, so there is no danger.

 + Where is the best place to install the Safety Net APS or Guardian unit?